mueprecious-stack/Finance-Project/README.md

 ### Dataset
 ---
 The dataset consists of financial records entered over time, making it a primary data source.
-It was not sourced from any public platform; all records were manually entered by the data analyst and therefore private, hence raw data will not be updated.
+It was not sourced from any public platform; all records were manually entered by the data analyst and therefore private, hence raw data files will not be uploaded.

 - **File**: First_Quarter_Finances.xlsx
 - **Data Type**: Continuously updated Excel-based dataset